riyaagrahari/StorageAccountInAzure/demoscript.md

 ![snip6](https://user-images.githubusercontent.com/24872414/85270654-417d1800-b497-11ea-9271-c46e891a9f2f.PNG)

-### Deploy Azure template for storage account using cloud shell
+## Connecting Azure CLI from Azure Cloud Shell for deployment of Storage Account

 - Step 1: Go to Azure Portal and select Cloud Shell option from the portal.
 - Step 2: Select Azure CLI option from the cloud shell.